FormidableLabs/spectacle/docs/tag-api.md

 |lang|PropTypes.string| Prism compatible language name. i.e: 'javascript' |
 |source| PropTypes.string| String of code to be shown |

-You can change your syntax highlighting theme by swapping the prism.js CSS file in `index.html`
+You can change your syntax highlighting theme by swapping the prism.js CSS file in `index.html`.
+Prism.js supports `Markup`, `CSS`, `C-like`and `Javascript` languages out of the box.
+To add more [supported languages](http://prismjs.com/#languages-list), you have to load the respective language's prism.js plugin in your index.html.

 <a name="code-base"></a>
 ### Code (Base)